auditctl(8) — Linux manual page

 argument.
 Locking the configuration is intended to be the

-last command in audit.rules for anyone wishing this
+last command in audit.rules for anyone wishing this feature

-configuration can only be changed by rebooting the
+only be changed by rebooting the machine.

 -f [0..2]